AirTag for Courier & Delivery

 Most couriers know where their drivers are.
 Fleet GPS handles that.
 What nobody knows is where the individual packages are.
 A high-value shipment handed to a driver at 9 AM is effectively a black box until the customer signs — or claims they didn't receive it.

 Per-package real-time tracking has historically been unaffordable.
 A cellular GPS tracker on every shipment doesn't pencil out when the per-shipment margin is single-digit dollars.
-AirTag changes the per-package cost enough that it starts to make sense: $29 one-time, no cellular, reporting steadily through the populated zones where couriers actually operate.
+A Find My-compatible tag changes the per-package cost enough that it starts to make sense: a modest one-time hardware cost per tag, no cellular SIM, reporting steadily through the populated zones where couriers actually operate.
+TagLogger tags start at $15 hardware plus a $10/tag monthly service that drops to $7.50/tag/mo at 80+ tags (live pricing).

 It doesn't have to be every package.
 On a medical specimen run, a jewelry handoff, a legal document delivery, or a high-value ecommerce shipment, the per-unit tracking cost is trivial next to the thing being moved.
 On bulk last-mile, you tag the priority shipments and rely on driver-level GPS for the rest.